 Google also provides loads of insight in their SERP.

 Just enter a seed keyword and have a look at the People also ask section.

 Finally, head over to Google trends and enter your topic here too.
 Check out the related topics and queries.

 How do bloggers get content ideas?

-Most bloggers generate content ideas by doing keyword research to see what their audience is searching for.
+Most bloggers generate content ideas by doing SEO keyword research to see what their audience is searching for.
 Some bloggers also use insight from sites like Quora and, Reddit, or from relevant social media groups and industry forums to generate blog ideas.